lucaspiper99/evnet/README.md

 ## PRIME data augmentation

-The PRIME data augmentation module was based on the code fmor the [the original repository](https://github.com/amodas/PRIME-augmentations).
+The PRIME data augmentation module was based on the code from the [the original repository](https://github.com/amodas/PRIME-augmentations).

 ## Installation